Skip to main content

 goldsky turbo apply erc20-pipeline.yaml

-Now inspect output of your new usdc_transfers.
+Now inspect the output of your new usdc_transfers transform.

 goldsky turbo inspect erc20-pipeline.yaml -n usdc_transfers